Beavercreek-Robotics/beavercreek-robotics.github.io/docs/quickstart/index.md

 ![git project flow](/static/git-project-flow.png)

+You will do your work in the VEX editor (or VSCode) and that will edit files in a local folder.
+Git will then synchronize all those file changes to github.

 1. Create a project for your team to use this year.
 DO NOT "Initialize with a Readme or a license."
 We want this to be blank.
 The project name should include:

     1. The competition season